 Online qualitative research

-We deliver online qualitative research through a range of techniques, including online focus groups, online user testing, online interviews, and mobile ethnography.
-By using online research options, we’re able to complete them in real time and understand exactly how people are responding at that moment.
+We deliver online qualitative research using a range of techniques, including online focus groups, online user testing, online interviews, and mobile ethnography.
+Online research options allow us to see real-time data and understand exactly how your target audience is responding at that moment.

 One-on-one depth interviews are helpful when you need deep, qualitative insight into an individual’s unique circumstances, preferences, or experiences.
 They’re also an effective approach when the topic is personal, sensitive, or emotionally challenging.
 They allow for more detailed opinions to be unearthed, particularly those that people may feel uncomfortable sharing in a group setting.

 Mapping your customers’ journeys, from an initial trigger through to conversion and on to becoming loyal advocates, allows us to identify the key ‘moments of truth’ that could make or break the remainder of the journey.
 This helps us deliver the right messages, on the right channels, at the right time, giving a better experience and encouraging more customers along the path to conversion.